ghity/MaskRCNN/README.md

 too high, and often causes the weights to explode, especially when using a small batch size.
 It might be related to differences between how Caffe and TensorFlow compute gradients (sum vs mean across batches and GPUs).
 Or, maybe the official model uses gradient clipping to avoid this issue.
-We do use gradient clipping, but don't set it too aggressively.
+We do use gradient clipping, but don't set it too aggres Use this bibtex to cite this repository:
-We found that smaller learning rates converge faster anyway so we go with that.

-## Citation
-Use this bibtex to cite this repository:
 ```
 @misc{matterport_maskrcnn_2017,